KarrieK/CIJ_2017/README.md

 ## Class 2

-In the later class we're going to be reading in our new clean data file and looking at different ways of interrogating our data
+In the later class we're going to be reading in our new clean data file, interrogating our data and visualising our results

 ## Contact me